apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 18th, 2021: Apache Jackrabbit Oak 1.6.22 released
+Jackrabbit Oak 1.6.22 is a patch release that contains fixes and improvements over the previous 1.6.x release.
+See the [downloads](downloads.html#oak1.6) page for more details.

 #### November 8th, 2021: Apache Jackrabbit Oak 1.8.25 released
 Jackrabbit Oak 1.8.25 is a patch release that contains fixes and improvements over the previous 1.8.x release.
 See the [downloads](downloads.html#oak1.8) page for more details.

 #### November 5th, 2021: Apache Jackrabbit 2.20.4 released
 Apache Jackrabbit 2.20.4 is an incremental feature release based on and